ToniMellin/dga-diagtool/README.md

 ## Features

-- The tool calculates ratios and provides diagnostic method analysis results with given values (Rogers ratio, Doernenburg, IEC ratios, Duval triangle 1)
+- The tool calculates ratios and provides diagnostic method analysis results with given values (Rogers ratio, Doernenburg, IEC ratios, Duval triangle 1, Duval traingle 4 and Duval triangle 5)
 - If values are omitted, ratios or diagnostic method results that need the omitted values will not produce results, but any ratios or methods that have sufficient data to calculate will be provided
 - The tool will compare gas values against standard typical values (IEC 60599 & IEEE C57.104) and indicate if they are exceeded
-- Duval triangle 1 sample plotting
+- Duval triangle 1 sample plotting, with additional Duval triangles 4 and 5 samples plotted if applicable

 ## TODO (Future feature ides)
 - Add IEEE C57.104-2008 typical value conditions 3 & 4
-- Add IEEE C57.104-2019 typical value comparison
-- Add duval triangle 4 analysis and plotting
-- Add duval triangle 5 analysis and plotting
 - Cigre typical values comparison
 - Multiple sample points
 - Online monitor data